The population of SNe/SNRs in the starburst galaxy Arp 220. A self-consistent analysis of 20 years of VLBI monitoring

 The source 0.2171+0.484 (W39) was left unclassified by \cite{batejat2011} because it showed declining luminosity at long wavelengths and increasing luminosity at short wavelengths.
 After re-analysing the data, we find 0.2171+0.484 to have stable or declining lightcurves at all frequencies with a powerlaw spectrum, consistent with an SNR scenario where the blast wave is interacting with the ISM.

 The source 0.2915+0.335 was also left unclassified by \cite{batejat2011} as it showed declining luminosity at long wavelengths and increasing luminosity at short wavelengths.
 We instead find the lightcurves for 0.2915+0.335 to decline at both 6\,cm and 3.6\,cm, with approximately the same flux densities in both bands.
 Little or no emission is detected at 18\,cm.
 The faint 18\,cm emission and fact that the 6\,cm emission is not significantly brighter than the 3.6\,cm emission may indicate significant internal and/or external free-free absorption.
 Although 0.2915+0.335 is today declining at 6\,cm and 3.6\,cm, it emitted close to $1.5\times10^{28}$\,erg\,s$^{-1}$\,Hz$^{-1}$ at these wavelengths in 2006.
-It is hence similar to our AGN candidate 0.2227+0.482, but the 6\,cm and 3.6\,cm lightcurves show a significantly slower decline for 0.2915+0.335.
 Given the relatively small measured size of 0.2\,pc, the weak 18\,cm emission, this source may be a relatively young SN where the shock is interacting with a dense ionised CSM.

-We note that, as discussed in Sect. \ref{sect:variability}, the three sources reported as variable by \cite{batejat2012} are likely large SNRs.
-Similarly, 0.2200+0.492 (W33), listed as consistent with an AGN morphology by \cite{batejat2011}, is likely an SNR.
 Finally, the three sources 0.2306+0.502 (W10), 0.2241+0.520 (W17), and 0.2122+0.482 (W42), noted as flat-spectrum AGN candidates by \cite{parra2007}, are likely SNRs.